MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-polling-messages-across-multiple-receive-ports-from-sql-using-biztalk.md

 ---
 description: "Learn more about: Receive Polling Messages Across Multiple Receive Ports from SQL using BizTalk Server"
-title: "Receive Polling Messages Across Multiple Receive Ports from SQL using BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Receive Polling Messages Across Multiple Receive Ports from SQL using BizTalk Server" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 21cf4875-1c04-41cf-98f5-d1307987ca55
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Receive Polling Messages Across Multiple Receive Ports from SQL using BizTalk Server
 Consider a scenario where you want to create a BizTalk application that includes two polling operations.
 Each polling operation polls separate tables, Employee and Customer, from the same database.
 When you deploy such an application in [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console, you will need to create two receive ports.
 The connection URI for each receive port will be: